Quantifying Data Similarity Using Cross Learning: Introduction

-Various methods are proposed in literature to measure dataset similarity, such as kernel-based, divergence-based, and classification-based approaches; \citet{stolte2023review} provides a comprehensive survey.
-The kernel-based \textit{Maximum Mean Discrepancy} (MMD) \citep{rao1982diversity,gretton2012kernel} quantifies the distance between \(\mathcal{P}^{(t)}\) and \(\mathcal{P}^{(s)}\) in a Reproducing Kernel Hilbert Space.
+In the literature, various types of approaches have been proposed to measure dataset similarity, including kernel-based, divergence-based, and classification-based metrics; \citet{stolte2024methods} provides a comprehensive survey.
+The kernel-based \textit{Maximum Mean Discrepancy} (MMD) \citep{gretton2012kernel} quantifies the distance between \(\mathcal{P}^{(t)}\) and \(\mathcal{P}^{(s)}\) in a Reproducing Kernel Hilbert Space.
 The f-divergence methods are based on the principle that two identical distributions yield identical likelihoods at every point, and quantify the deviation of the likelihood ratio from one \citep{zhao2022comparing}.
 Given any convex continuous function \(f:\mathbb{R}_+\!\to\!\mathbb{R}\) satisfying \(f(1)=0\), f-divergence is defined as

 where \(p^{(t)}(\mathbf{x})\) and \(p^{(s)}(\mathbf{x})\) denote the probability density functions of \(\mathcal{P}^{(t)}\) and \(\mathcal{P}^{(s)}\), respectively.
 Common examples include the Kullback–Leibler divergence with \(f(t)=t\log t\), and the Jensen–Shannon divergence with \(f(t)=(t+1)\log(2/(t+1))+t\log t\).